 Another helpful thing to keep in mind is that many states have specific regulations about rear-facing seats and children’s ages.

-Other states require that children under 2 years old must be in a rear-facing seat.
+Other states require children under 2 years old to be in a rear-facing seat.
 Look below to see if your state has any of these requirements!

 States that require children under 1 year old or weighing less than 20 pounds to be in a rear-facing seat: